fistoffebruary/Website_academic/content/home/books.md

 active = true  # Activate this widget? true/false
 weight = 100  # Order that this section will appear.

-title = "Books I'm Reading"
-subtitle = ""
+title = "Books I Think You Should Read" subtitle = ""

 [content]